 7. Flame or arc cutting method is used for the removal of dry sand cores from the castings.

 Explanation: Flame or arc cutting method is used for the removal of gates and risers from the castings.
 The dry sand cores can be removed simply by knocking off with an iron bar, by using a core vibrator, or by means of hydro-blasting.
 The method depends on the size, complexity and the core material used.

 8. Which of the following methods is more convenient for the removal of very large size gates and risers from the steel castings?

 c) Flame or arc cutting

 d) Hack sawing

-Explanation: For steel and other similar materials, sawing with any metal cutting saw like hack saw or band saw would be convenient, But for large size gates and risers, it may be necessary to use flame or arc cutting to remove them.
-Similarly, abrasive cutoff may also be used for removal of gates.
+Explanation: For steel and other similar materials, sawing with any metal cutting saw like a hack saw or band saw would be convenient, But for large size gates and risers, it may be necessary to use flame or arc cutting to remove them.
+Similarly, abrasive cutoff may also be used for the removal of gates.